RSE-Midlands/rse-midlands.github.io/content/docs/event-24th-april-2023.md

 | 15:30 | Wrap up |
 | 16:00 | Close |

-We’d love to see you then.
-Book at [https://pretix.eu/rsemidlands/2023/](https://pretix.eu/rsemidlands/2023/).

 Thank you to all our wonderful lightning talk volunteers!

+## Registration

-We don’t want finances to be a barrier to any attendees, and so the Society of Research Software Engineering has generously offered support with any travel expenses.
-Speak to us if you would like to take advantage of this help.
+We didn't want finances to be a barrier to any attendees, and so [the Society of Research Software Engineering](https://society-rse.org) had generously offered support with any travel expenses.
+People were able to speak to us if they would have liked to take advantage of this help.

 ## Location and travel

 ### Location
-The conference was be held in Room E06, Monica Partridge Building, University Park Campus.
+The conference was held in Room E06, Monica Partridge Building, University Park Campus.
-This is on the top floor.
-Stairs and lifts are available, and the building is fully accessible.
+This was on the top floor.
+Stairs and lifts were available, and the building was fully accessible.

 [Google Maps](https://www.google.co.uk/maps/place/Monica+Partridge+Building/@52.9388984,-1.1983711,19z/data=!4m6!3m5!1s0x4879c3e2d4c8dc83:0xb48fa08fd229d9a8!8m2!3d52.9391044!4d-1.1980617!16s%2Fg%2F11grnvrdxl)

 ### Travel

-The University provides information for travel to University Park Campus: https://www.nottingham.ac.uk/about/visitorinformation/mapsanddirections/universityparkcampus.aspx
+The University provided information for travel to University Park Campus: https://www.nottingham.ac.uk/about/visitorinformation/mapsanddirections/universityparkcampus.aspx

 #### Train
-If you're travelling by train, travel to Nottingham Rail Station, and then grab a tram (heading to Toton Lane).
+If you were travelling by train, we recommended to travel to Nottingham Rail Station, and then grab a tram (heading to Toton Lane).
 Trams depart from the tram stop above the rail station, accessible from both the main rail station entrance and from the pedestrian bridge connecting platforms.
 Alight at "University of Nottingham" after approximately 10 minutes.
-The venue is a 10-15 minute walk (uphill, sorry!).
+The venue was a 10-15 minute walk (uphill, sorry!).

 #### Car
-If travelling by car, the closest public (pay and display) car park is [here](https://www.google.co.uk/maps/place/Main+Visitor+Car+Park/@52.940365,-1.1948261,299m/data=!3m1!1e3!4m6!3m5!1s0x4879c208ded048ed:0x19acb9ab0140e036!8m2!3d52.9407657!4d-1.1943649!16s%2Fg%2F11sb7cb_9h), a few minutes' walk from the venue.
+If you were travelling by car, the closest public (pay and display) car park was [here](https://www.google.co.uk/maps/place/Main+Visitor+Car+Park/@52.940365,-1.1948261,299m/data=!3m1!1e3!4m6!3m5!1s0x4879c208ded048ed:0x19acb9ab0140e036!8m2!3d52.9407657!4d-1.1943649!16s%2Fg%2F11sb7cb_9h), a few minutes' walk from the venue.
-You might also want to consider using the Park and Ride at Toton Lane (close to the M1).
+You might have also wanted to consider using the Park and Ride at Toton Lane (close to the M1).
 This provides free parking, and a frequent (not free) tram to University of Nottingham.

 <!--more-->